wh0oo/fortume/README.md

 # 🥠 Fortune

-A lightweight Fabric mod that gives players a random fortune whenever they log in — inspired by the classic Linux `fortune` command.
+A lightweight Fabric mod for Minecraft that gives players a random fortune whenever they log in — inspired by the classic Linux `fortune` command.

 ## ✨ Features